JRoybalDev/epk-template-v1/docs/template-cleanup.md

 ## Dashboard Handoff

+- On a fresh template with no saved EPK, start from the dashboard's starter draft or import a completed EPK JSON file.
 - Use `JSON` to export a backup before making major edits.
 - Use `JSON` to import a completed EPK file into the dashboard draft.
 - Review the imported draft in each dashboard section.